 Fight Bacterial Infections

-The herb has many different health applications, one of which is aiding in fighting different bacterial infections.
+The herb has many different health applications, one of which is aiding in fighting various bacterial infections.
 It was effective in blocking the growth of the following bacterial species:

-- Staphylococcus aereus – this bacteria is resistant to most antibiotics and causes a number of conditions, including respiratory and skin infections, as well as food poisoning.
+- Staphylococcus aereus – this bacteria is resistant to most antibiotics and causes several conditions, including respiratory and skin infections, as well as food poisoning.